karllhughes/learn/_posts/2020-12-20-social-media-automation.md

 **[SocialSprinters](https://socialsprinters.com/en/)** ($49) - Add professional applications to your Facebook Page and start collecting new leads, sales, or just entertain your customers in just a few minutes.

-**[Sprout Social](https://sproutsocial.com/)** ($99) - At $99/month, Sprout Social may be a bit pricey for most side projects, but it is one of the most powerful social media management and automation platforms available.
+**[Sprout Social](https://sproutsocial.com/)** ($99) - At $99/month, Sprout Social may be a bit pricey for some early-stage startups, but it is one of the most powerful social media management and automation platforms available.

 **[TweetDeck](https://tweetdeck.twitter.com/)** ($0) - Twitter bought Tweetdeck as a way to help users with multiple accounts stay organized.
 Tweetdeck is great if you want to keep a personal and business Twitter, but you can also use Tweetdeck to schedule updates.